Tendon Surgery and

 If scar tissue is present then a more complicated procedure may be needed to clean out the presence of any scar tissue for optimal healing after the surgery.
 The tissue that has ruptured may need to be retrieved from inside your other tissue back to the original attachment point.
 This may require your surgeon may have to make a large incision in your skin to retrieve the tissue.

 An injury that is 4 to 6 weeks old is considered a chronic rupture.
-When you have a chronic rupture the tendon tears continue to separate further from their ends increasing the gap in the tendon.
+When you have a chronic rupture the tendon tears continue to separate further from their ends increasing the gap between the severed ends of the tendon.
 A chronic rupture requires a difficult, drastic surgery - often times there may be a tendon transfer needed to complete the surgery and a lengthy recovery period.

 As with any surgery there are risks to every procedure depending on a lot of factors, including your age, the severity of your injury and your level of health going into the procedure.
 It is always best to discuss all possible risks and complications with your doctor, orthopaedic specialist and/or surgeon before the procedure.
 It's important to be aware of the risks you may face with any procedure intended to fix or relieve pain from your tendon injury.